 Indicator LEDs Operation:

 - Both Data Monitor LED are bi-directional and slaved together.
-The color will change on receiving or transmitting.
+The color will change upon receiving or transmitting.

 - Power LED on J1 is driven from an output pin from the Arduino.